 Professor of Biodiversity, Oxford University

-I studied Zoology and obtained my PhD at Cambridge University, and then held a Junior Research Fellowship at Newnham College, Cambridge.
-I moved to the Department of Zoology, Oxford as a Royal Society University Research Fellow in 2005, was appointed a University Lecturer in 2009 and was made Professor of Biodiversity in 2015.
-In summer 2017, I was awarded a a NERC Knowledge Exchange fellowship to work on ecosystem-based approaches to climate change adaptation.
+I studied Zoology and obtained my PhD at Cambridge University, where I then held a Junior Research Fellowship at Newnham College.
+I moved to the Department of Zoology, Oxford as a Royal Society University Research Fellow in 2005, was appointed a University Lecturer in 2009 and made Professor of Biodiversity in 2015.
+In summer 2017, I was awarded a a NERC Knowledge Exchange fellowship to work at the science-policy interface of nature-based solutions to climate change.

 I study the causes and consequences of biodiversity loss and climate change.
 My current work as a NERC Knowledge Exchange Fellow and Research Associate of the International Institute for Environment and Development involves translating ecosystem science for the benefit of decision makers in government and business in order to bring the equitable protection of nature to the centre of the sustainable development agenda.